confirmordeny/supraverden/docs/CRITERIA_FOR_INCLUSION.md

 # Included
 ## International courts
 Legal personality is less important consideration in the context of courts because of the principle of judicial immunity.
-In cases where international courts form part of a larger organisation, we will list them separately.
+In cases where an international court forms part of a larger organisation, we will list it separately.
 Part of the reason for this is that even where courts do not have legal personality, their rulings are or ought to be independent of other parts of the organisation under the principle of judicial independence.
 See also: [The Bangalore Principles of Judicial Conduct](https://www.unodc.org/documents/ji/training/bangaloreprinciples.pdf).

+## International parliaments
+Legal personality is less important consideration in the context of parliaments because of the privileges and immunities parliaments generally enjoy.
+In cases where an international parliamentary institution forms part of a larger organisation, we will list it separately.

 ## European agencies
 European agencies have legal personality and are therefore included.